- General Requirements and Recommendations

-Due to the new variants of the pandemic, the Lift Up Local program will be extended another 90 days and will conclude no later than Tuesday, September 7, 2021 at 11 p.m.
+Due to the new variants of the pandemic, the Lift Up Local program will be extended another 90 days and will conclude no later than Tuesday, December 7, 2021 at 11 p.m.
 The program is predicated on the current COVID-19 State of Emergency declarations and therefore, may be terminated earlier should the State of Emergency expire.

 If you are interested in continuing the use of outdoor space for restaurant seating, you must legalize your outdoor seating arrangement through the current application and review process for a ‘Sidewalk Café’ on or before December 7th.
 Due to the creative nature of the Lift Up Local program, not all current conditions will be able to qualify for a ‘Sidewalk Café’ permit.

 You may review the Sidewalk Café code requirements on Municode Chapter 22, Article I, Division 3, Subsection IX: Sidewalk Cafés

 As a courtesy to you and your business, we are offering a free preliminary review of whether your proposed seating arrangement would qualify in advance of filing for the permit under the normal City code.
 If interested, please e-mail John Marsh John.Marsh@tampagov.net or call at 813-274-8007.

 For the remaining time of the program, the current Lift Up Local requirements remain in effect regarding access, ADA requirements, and fire safety standards.
 The fire marshal and/or code enforcement can require on-site changes at any time if they observe non-compliance of the Lift Up Local requirements.
 The Sidewalk Café permit process takes a minimum of 15 days; however, outside the Central Business District Downtown, Channel District, and Ybor District, City Council approval is required which is a minimum of 30 days to get on the City Council agenda.